rsyslog/rsyslog/source/configuration/modules/omelasticsearch.rst

   their error cause.
 Rsyslog itself does not process the file any more, but the idea behind that mechanism is that the user can create a script to periodically inspect the error file and react appropriately.
-As the complete request is included, it is possible to simply re-submit messages from that script.
+As the complete request is included, it is possible to simply resubmit messages from that script.

+  *Please note:* when rsyslog has problems connecting to elasticsearch, a general error is assumed and the submit is retried.
+However, if we receive negative responses during batch processing, we assume an error in the data itself (like a mandatory field is not filled in, a format error or something along those lines).
+Such errors cannot be solved by simpy resubmitting the record.
+  As such, they are written to the error file so that the user (script) can examine them and act appropriately.
+Note that e.g. after search index reconfiguration (e.g. dropping the mandatory attribute) a resubmit may be succesful.

 **Samples:**